 Remediating High-Level Radioactive Liquid Waste at the Savannah River Site (SRS)

-The cornerstone of SRR’s activities is the operation of the Defense Waste Processing Facility (DWPF), the nation’s only radioactive waste glassification plant.
-Since DWPF began operation in 1996, more than 4,200 canisters of vitrified waste have been produced, suitable for long-term storage and ultimate disposal.
-Amentum is the only company in the world currently operating waste vitrification facilities (in the US and UK) and participating in the construction of a DWPF sister facility at the Department of Energy’s Hanford Site.
+The cornerstone of SRMC’s activities is the operation of the Defense Waste Processing Facility (DWPF), the nation’s only radioactive waste glassification plant.
+Since DWPF began operations in 1996, more than 4,300 canisters of vitrified waste have been produced, suitable for long-term storage and ultimate disposal.
+Amentum has operated waste vitrification facilities (in the US and UK) and is participating in the construction of a DWPF sister facility at the Department of Energy’s Hanford Site.

-Other major operations include separating the most radioactive waste, destined for vitrification, from very low-level radioactive liquid that constitutes the majority of the waste tank volume.
-SRR decontaminates that liquid, mixes it with cement, and pumps it into huge concrete disposal units for permanent disposal onsite.
-More than 28 million gallons of decontaminated salt solution from the tanks have been solidified.
+Other major operations within SRMC include separating the liquid HLW, destined for vitrification, from very low-level radioactive liquid waste that constitutes most of the waste tank volume.
+SRMC decontaminates that liquid at the Salt Waste Processing Facility (SWPF), then sends it to the Saltstone Production Facility, where the waste is mixed with dry materials to create a cement-like grout, which is pumped into huge concrete disposal units for permanent on-site disposal.
+More than 26 million gallons of decontaminated salt solution from the tanks have been solidified.

-SRR is currently and historically one of the safest high-risk, high-hazard industrial contractors in the world.
-Amentum’s legacy company at SRS won the first-ever DOE Voluntary Protection Program Star for safety as a major DOE Cold War strategic materials production site and has continued to be recertified for that honor every year since inception.
+Amentum is one of the safest high-risk, high-hazard industrial contractors in the world.
+Amentum’s legacy company at SRS won the first-ever DOE Voluntary Protection Program Star for safety as a major DOE Cold War strategic materials production site and continued to be recertified every year since inception.

 - Legacy Liquid Waste Contractor awarded DOE VPP Legacy of Stars (2010), Stars of Excellence (2020)

 - Legacy Liquid Waste Construction accrued more than 36.4 million safe hours